-Figure 12: Latino undergraduates as a % of all undergraduates
+Figure 14: Latino undergraduates as a % of all undergraduates

-As shown in Figure 13, Latino freshmen are more likely to be placed in developmental education at Illinois public universities.
-Public universities place 16.5% of Latino freshman in developmental education, which is nearly two times the rate of their white counterparts (8.3%).
-However, it should be noted that the placement gap has narrowed somewhat from 11.4 percentage points in 2018-19 to 8.2 percentage points in 2021-22.
+As shown in Figure 15, Latino freshmen are also more likely to be placed in developmental education at Illinois public universities.
+Public universities place 4.9% of Latino freshman in developmental education, which is nearly two times the rate of their white counterparts (1.1%).
+However, it should be noted that the placement gap has narrowed somewhat from 11.4 percentage points in 2018-19 to 3.8 percentage points in 2022-23.

-Figure 13: Development Education Placement at Illinois Public Universities: Race Gap Comparison
+Figure 15: Development Education Placement at Illinois Public Universities: Race Gap Comparison 30%

 Note: The chart includes Illinois public universities with development education in the given year.
 For 2018-19 to 2020-21, all except CSU, NIU, UIUC.
 For 2021-22 all except CSU, GSU, NIU, SIUC, UIUC, and WIU.

-Latino students have less access to dual credit but proportional access to AP coursework in high school.
-Latinos comrpised 25.5% of the high school graduates, but only 17.6% of those enrolled in dual credit courses were Latino high school seniors.
-However, of high school seniors enrolled in AP, 22.9% were Latino (see Figure 14).
+For 2022-23 all except CSU, GSU, NIU, SIUC, UIUC, WIU and SIUE Latino students have less access to dual credit but proportional access to AP coursework in high school.
+Latino were 25.5% of the high school graduates, but only 17.6% of those enrolled in dual credit courses were Latino high school seniors.
+However, of high school seniors enrolled in AP, 22.9% were Latino (see Figure 16).